railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 So select the product \ ``Titanium Alloy Radiator``\   in the product field in an invoice line.
 The following fields are then completed automatically:

-*  *Description* : this comes from the product, in the language of the partner,
+*  :guilabel:`Description` : this comes from the product, in the language of the partner,

-*  *Credit/debit account* : determined by the purchase or sales account defined in the product properties.
+*  :guilabel:`Credit/debit account` : determined by the purchase or sales account defined in the product properties.
 If no account is specified in the product form, Open ERP use the properties of the category that the product is associated with.

-*  *Unit of Measure* : this is defined by default in the product form,
+*  :guilabel:`Unit of Measure` : this is defined by default in the product form,

-*  *Unit price* : this is given by the list price in the product form and is expressed without taxes,
+*  :guilabel:`Unit price` : this is given by the list price in the product form and is expressed without taxes,

-*  *Taxes* : provided by the product form and the partner form.
+*  :guilabel:`Taxes` : provided by the product form and the partner form.

 .. tip::  Managing the price with tax included